 I categorize the canvas Converse "Chuck Taylor" All Star as the classic "knock-around" sneaker, but more up-to-date sneakers don't have some of the shortcomings I perceive in canvas sneakers:

-(Of course, if you want a pair of sneakers in bright colors, you're going to pretty much be limited to canvas.
-Unless you're able to wear a pair of Reebok Freestyles.)
+Of course, if you want a pair of sneakers in bright colors, you're going to pretty much be limited to ASICS running shoes or canvas.

 Accordingly, my choices for the best general knock-around sneakers are: